echeran/smile-of-murugan/webbook/chapter20.md

 caused a furore among the readers.
 Most of them were shocked and disgusted.

-Another important poem is C. Mani's (Maņi) *Narakam* ("Hell”), published first in *Eḻuttu* 43.
+Another important poem is C. Mani's (Maṇi) *Narakam* ("Hell”), published first in *Eḻuttu* 43.
 It is a true milestone in modern Tamil poetry.
-The minor theme of the unfulfilled relationship between man and woman-is set within the major theme of corruption in the city (*nakaram*).
+The minor theme—of the unfulfilled relationship between man and woman—is set within the major theme of corruption in the city (*nakaram*).
 Mani's imagery is extremely effective; his technique is influenced by T. S. Eliot.
 Hyperbolic abbreviation and powerful phantasy can do without much rhetoric; raw naturalism